AhmedZaki918/News-App/README.md

 ## General info

-This android app created with google api news, Included with four categories topics: top, health, tech and sports, Implemented with SOLID principal and clean code.
+This android app created with google api news, Included with four categories: top, health, tech and sports, Implemented with SOLID principal and clean code.

 ## Screenshots